Gaza war protests at Columbia University: August 30, 2024: Task Force on Antisemitism releases second report and considers anti-Zionism antisemitism

 In late August, Columbia's Task Force on Antisemitism released a second report.
 News of the report was first published on June 16 in the Israeli newspaper Haaretz, in an interview with the task force's co-chairs, before any official communication from the university.
 In the report, the Task Force characterized anti-Zionism as antisemitism and said the university had failed to protect Jews in the university from violence and hate and that antisemitism carried out by both faculty and students had "affected the entire university community".
 In September, Columbia faculty published an open letter criticizing the task force's findings.
 At least 24 Jewish faculty members, 16 non-Jewish faculty members, some Jewish students, and others criticized the report for misrepresentations, omission of key context, and equating anti-Zionism with antisemitism.

 Fall 2024

 September 4, 2024: "Shut it Down" picket on first day of class of the 2024–25 academic year

+Alma Mater splattered with red paint on the first day of classes of the fall 2024 semester.

 On the first day of classes of the 2024–25 academic year, dozens of protesters picketed the gates at 116th Street and Broadway in a protest organized by CUAD.
 On campus, someone dumped a can of red paint on the Alma Mater statue.